[bouldercouncilhotline] Hotline: Ecocity and ICLEI trip report

 but aimed largely at developing countries or places that have rather different approaches than we do (or can have) in Boulder.
 The Declaration is meant to be a lead-in to the COP15 that will be held in Paris; I was one of perhaps a half-dozen mayors chosen

 to say a few words about its importance.
-It’s clear that ICLEI thinks that most of the really innovative and useful action is taking place at the city level, something obviously the case in the US but apparently also around the world.
+Its clear that ICLEI thinks that most of the really innovative and useful action is taking place at the city level, something obviously the case in the US but apparently also around the world.
 They want cities to

 have a much greater voice in future climate conferences, not letting the national governments, once again, offer up lots of lovely platitudes and then effectively agree to nothing much at all.
 You can get more information at: